Hall of Fame member, Brian, has sent in this wonderful ‘how to’ for his HO scale engine house. If you want to see more of his layout, it’s here.

 I stuck the cardboard base to the layout using double sided tape.
 The floorboards were next, also sticking them to the cardboard base using double sided tape.

-Placing the building on the base temporarily allowed me to position the holes for the wiring (lights) and drill through the base to the underside of the layout.
+Placing the HO scale engine house on the base temporarily allowed me to position the holes for the wiring (lights) and drill through the base to the underside of the layout.

 This is where the final and fun part of the whole process begins.
 The ballast and scenery material around the area and adding the castings, junk piles and everything else that would be found around this facility.